Yustinia/Arch-Install-Guide/README.md

 # Arch Linux Installation Guide

-This is a minimal guide that helps you in the manual installation of Arch Linux so you can finally proclaim the title and enable yourself the privilege of _"I Use Arch BTW"_.
+This is a minimal guide that helps you in the manual installation of Arch Linux so you can finally proclaim the title and enable yourself the privilege of *"I Use Arch BTW"*.

+This focuses more on the BTRFS filesystem setup than EXT4; however, EXT4 is still included as the optional segments.

 ## PREPARING NETWORK